ServiceNowDevProgram/code-snippets/Core ServiceNow APIs/GlideRecord/getEncodedQuery/README.md

+/* This script will glide all active incidents assigned to a particular group and create incident task with same group.
+    This make use of applyEncodedQuery.
+*/

 1.In any GlideRecord query retrieve query using getEncodedQuery()

 2.Apply this encoded query to create/update records (you can apply this query to other tables if query is appropriate).